JustTemmie/steam-presence/README.md

 then run `crontab -e` and add `@reboot  /home/USER/startup.sh` to the end of the crontab file.

 if you've done these steps the script should launch itself after your computer turns on.

-(this ends up using about 30MB of ram)